rei/osbridge/README.md

-# REI HTML5 Slide Template
+# REI HTML5 Slide Framework

 > Based on [Google I/O 2012 HTML5 Slides](https://code.google.com/p/io-2012-slides/)

+This slide framework is customized to be REI-themed, along with various improvements to scripts and project structure.

+See `template.html` for a walkthrough of this presentation framework's abilities.
+(It's the original template for Google I/O, so don't let the Google theme throw ya.)

+## Creating a new presentation

+To create a new presentation, **create a new branch**, and modify it to your heart's content.

 ## Configuring the slides

-Much of the deck is customized by changing the settings in [`slide_config.js`](slide_config.js).
+Much of the deck is customized by changing the settings in `slide_config.js`.
 Some of the customizations include the title, Analytics tracking ID, speaker information (name, social urls, blog), web fonts to load, themes, and other general behavior.

-Configuration changes are loaded at runtime.
+Configuration changes are loaded at runtime via JavaScript.
+There's no need to re-render the slides on changes.

-## Editing the slides
+## Editing the Slides

 Slide content is stored in `scripts/md/slides.md`.
 Each slide is separated by a `---`.

 To render the slides, run `render.sh`.
-This will run the slide contents through the `scripts/md/base.html` template and update `presentation-output.html`, which can be access directly as a file, or served with `serve.sh`.
+This will run the slide contents through the `scripts/md/base.html` template and update `index.html`, which can be accessed directly as a file, or served with `serve.sh`.
 (See "Running the slides" below.)

-Please note that Python2, jinja2, and markdown are required.
+Please note that Python2, jinja2, and markdown are required for rendering.
 The easiest way to install these is:

 1. Install [Python2](https://www.python.org/downloads/)
 2. Install [pip](https://pip.pypa.io/en/latest/installing.html)
 3. Install jinja2 and markdown with pip

-## Editing CSS
+## Editing the Styles

 [Compass](http://compass-style.org/install/) is a CSS preprocessor used to compile SCSS/SASS into CSS.
 We chose SCSS for the new slide deck for